LEED® Rating Level Requirement

 Energy Use Intensity

-• A median source energy use intensity of 38 kBTU/yr per square foot of floor area and for additions to, or substantial reconstructions of, existing buildings, a source energy use intensity of 42 kBTU/yr per square foot of floor area.
+• A median source energy use intensity of 38 kBTU/yr per square foot of floor area for new buildings, and for additions to, or substantial reconstructions of, existing buildings, a source energy use intensity of 42 kBTU/yr per square foot of floor area.

 Plumbing

-Each project involving the installation or replacement of plumbing systems that includes the installation or replacement of plumbing fixtures at an estimated construction cost of $500,000 or more must be designed and constructed to reduce potable water consumption in the aggregate by a minimum of 30 percent, as determined by a methodology not less stringent than that prescribed in LEED water efficiency: indoor water use reduction credit; provided, however, that such percentage shall be reduced to a minimum of 20 percent if the department of buildings rejects an application for the use of waterless urinals for the project.
+Each project involving the installation or replacement of plumbing systems that includes the installation or replacement of plumbing fixtures at an estimated construction cost of $500,000* or more must be designed and constructed to reduce potable water consumption in the aggregate by a minimum of 30 percent, as determined by a methodology not less stringent than that prescribed in LEED water efficiency: indoor water use reduction credit.

-*Cost thresholds are based on 2007 dollars.
-Please reference the inflation chart to better assess the project’s applicable requirements based on its estimated construction cost.
+*Cost thresholds are based on January 2022 dollars.
+Please reference US Bureau of Labor Statistics CPI Inflation Calculator to assess a project’s applicable requirements based on its estimated construction cost.